 ‘The vast majority of itchy cats that (veterinarians) see are going to be flea-allergic,’ stated Rudayna Ghubash, DVM.

 Ticks and flea bites

 Spotting one flea could mean there are hundreds present around the environment.
 It is best to thoroughly clean the environment and wash all your bedding.
-There are also other procedures and preventive measures to successfully eliminate these latching bugs with medicines, which can be taken either topical or oral.
+There are also other procedures and preventive measures to successfully eliminate these latching bugs, there are medicines, which can be taken either topical or oral.

 Read about: Cat Flea Treatment Reviews